tycrek-archive/pythonplay/README.md

 ## How to use

+**NOTE: Current scripts have not been tested!
+Script 2 is also definitely broken.**

 Read the scripts for modification instructions.
 Also read them to change parameters for filenames.

 ### 1. Collecting training data